In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Square is also another giant when it comes to the payment processing space.

-Initially, they begun as a card-swiping dongle users could attach to their phones, but now, they have grown beyond that and are offering many online business options.
+Initially, they began as a card-swiping dongle users could attach to their phones, but now, they have grown beyond that and are offering many online business options.

 The contrast comes in the payment method that Square accepts.
 Square accepts cards and mobile wallets only.

-Their global reach is also not as vast as that of Stripe.
-Square also lacks many of Stripe’s customization and integration options.
+Square’s global reach is less vast than Stripe’s and lacks many customization and integration options.

 Advantages of Stripe over PayPal

-Many people are familiar with PayPal especially since it introduced the world to an online payment processor.
-Famous names such as Peter Thiel and Elon Musk also come to mind when you hear about PayPal.
+Many people are familiar with PayPal, especially since it introduced online payment processors worldwide.
+Famous names such as Peter Thiel and Elon Musk come to mind when you hear about PayPal.

 PayPal has gone through some transitions in ownership since it was founded.

-This has made the company to lose its pioneering spirit that the company was originally founded on.
+This has caused the company to lose the pioneering spirit that it was initially founded on.

-For instance, PayPal requires that all transactions are redirected ti their page for completion.
+For instance, PayPal requires that all transactions be redirected to their page for completion.

-Alternatively, if you don’t mind paying a monthly subscription fee, you can use a “hosted” payment page to conduct all your transactions.
+Alternatively, if you are willing to pay a monthly subscription fee, you can use a “hosted” payment page to conduct all your transactions.

-New accounts also go through a thorough vetting process and PayPal plays an active role in settling disputes, much to the annoyance of many business owners.
+New accounts also undergo a thorough vetting process, and PayPal plays an active role in settling disputes, much to the annoyance of many business owners.

 Advantages of Stripe over Braintree

-Braintree is a payment platform that is owned by PayPal, even if the companies seem to be different in how they conduct their businesses.
+Braintree is a payment platform owned by PayPal, even though the companies seem to have different business methods.

-Sometimes, PayPal may feel like a large out-of-touch company, whereas Braintree is next to Stripe on the cutting edge of payment processing.
+Sometimes, PayPal may feel like a giant, out-of-touch company, whereas Braintree is next to Stripe on the cutting edge of payment processing.

-The main advantage that Stripe has over Braintree is the number of available integrations, and the speed with which new species are offered.
+Stripe’s main advantage over Braintree is the number of available integrations and the speed with which new species are offered.

-In addition to that, Stripe has managed to stay on the cutting edge of development despite their age.
-Their age also means that they have had enough time to develop more plug-ins and partnerships.
+In addition, Stripe has managed to stay on the cutting edge of development despite its age.
+Its age also means it has had enough time to develop more plug-ins and partnerships.

-However, it might be a bit stretch to conclude that Stripe is the best payment processor and that they are right for everyone.
+However, it might be a bit of a stretch to conclude that Stripe is the best payment processor and that they are suitable for everyone.

-They are incredible, flexible, and powerful and they allow many businesses to accept payments much easier and faster.
+They are incredible, flexible, and powerful, allowing many businesses to accept payments much easier and faster.

 This was not possible before Stripe was founded.

-Additionally, Stripe has a lot of advantages over their competitors.
-This means that more integrations, readily available in the global world, and it is much easier to setup.
+Additionally, Stripe has many advantages over its competitors.
+This means it has more integrations, is readily available worldwide, and is much easier to set up.

-How protected are you with Stripe secure payments?
+How protected are you with Stripe’s secure payments?

-The main thing that any customer looks for with any payment option is that their details, including bank account and credit card information are safe and secure.
+The main thing that customers look for with any payment option is that their details, including bank account and credit card information, are safe and secure.

-Also, you want to be sure that you are providing a safe payment option, but you are also in compliance with the regulations that have been put in place, including the Payment Card Information (PCI) standards.
+You also want to ensure that you are providing a safe payment option and complying with the regulations, including the Payment Card Information (PCI) standards.

-Stripe assures you that both you and your customers are making the right decision by using it to make payments.
+Stripe assures you and your customers that using it to make payments is the right decision.
 This is because it is a safe way to pay.

 At Stripe, security is the main concern.
-It also uses a secure encryption, fraud protection and the PCI compliance controls.
+It also uses secure encryption, fraud protection, and PCI compliance controls.
 This helps give reassurance that Stripe is the safe way to make payments.

 Stripe encryption

 This type of encryption offers peace of mind to merchants and customers.
-This is because it offers security to both payment information in transit, and the already stored payment information.
+It offers security to payment information in transit and already stored payment information.

-On the online platform, Stripe forces the HTTPS connection for all services using the TLS (Transport Layer Security).
-TLS is also known as SSL (Secure Sockets Layer).
+On the online platform, Stripe forces the HTTPS connection for all services using TLS (Transport Layer Security), also known as SSL (Secure Sockets Layer).

-This means that any communication that is sent to and from Stripe is encrypted.
-This is inclusive of the Stripe public website and the Dashboard.
+This means that all communication sent to and from Stripe, including the Stripe public website and the Dashboard, is encrypted.

 When using Stripe.js, you can only access the encryption over the TLS.
 Furthermore, all of Stripe’s official libraries are connected to Stripe’s servers over TLS.

-The verification of TLS certificates is also done on each connection.
-This verification helps secure customer’s information, including all the sensitive payment data, while still in transit.
+Each connection also verifies TLS certificates.
+This helps secure customers’ information, including sensitive payment data, while still in transit.

 Encrypted stored data

-Stripe’s primary service runs on a separates machine from Stripe’s infrastructure to store, decrypt, and transmit card numbers.
-The primary services include API and website.
+Stripe’s primary service runs on a separate machine from Stripe’s infrastructure to store, decrypt, and transmit card numbers.
+The primary services include API and a website.

-Any card number that is stored on the platform is encrypted with AES-256 (Advanced Encryption Standard).
+Any card number stored on the platform is encrypted with AES-256 (Advanced Encryption Standard).
 This is the industry standard for security data.

-The key for decrypting the card numbers, are kept separately, and the god thing is that none of Stripe’s internal servers can access the plain-text card numbers.
+The key for decrypting the card numbers is kept separately, and the good thing is that none of Stripe’s internal servers can access the plain-text card numbers.

 Cards are only sent to already whitelisted providers through the request that has been put in by the servers.

-The encryption of Stripe is extended to communications.
-This is because Stripe uses two PGP keys to encrypt the message and to verify the signed message.
+Stripe’s encryption is extended to communications.
+Stripe uses two PGP keys to encrypt and verify the signed message.

-After you have securely contacted Stripe, you can use the genera PGP key.
-When you send sensitive data like credit card information, as part of the data that you are importing, you use the data migration PGP key.
+After securely contacting Stripe, you can use the general PGP key.
+When you send sensitive data like credit card information, you use the data migration PGP key as part of your import data.

 However, this is not where Stripe encryption stops.
-This is because regular audits are conducted to examine the security measures, including the certificates that these security measures serve, the certificate authorities that they use, and the ciphers that they support.
+Regular audits examine the security measures, including the certificates they serve, the certificate authorities they use, and the ciphers they support.

-To enforce security, and to make sure that browsers are only accessing Stripe with HTTPS, Stripe uses the HSTS.
-Moreover, Stripe is also on the HSTS preloaded list for both Google Chrome and Mozilla Firefox.
+Stripe uses the HSTS to enforce security and ensure that browsers only access Stripe with HTTPS.
+Moreover, Stripe is also on the HSTS preloaded list for Google Chrome and Mozilla Firefox.

 Stripe Fraud prevention

 This machine is already built into Stripe.
-Radar then channels data from millions of global companies, hence allowing the algorithms used to learn the machine to become better and perfect at detecting any new kinds of fraud.
+Radar then channels data from millions of global companies, allowing the algorithms used to learn the machine to be better and perfect at detecting new kinds of fraud.

-The ancient ways used to prevent fraudulent transactions were never meant to be used for online purchases.
+The ancient ways to prevent fraudulent transactions were never meant to be used for online purchases.

 This is why Radar was built.
 It was built specifically for such reason and helped prevent unnecessarily declined transactions and lost revenue.

-Stripe fraud prevention is also inclusive of a 3-dimensional secure, also known by different brand names such as MasterCard Identity Check, Visa Secure and American Express SafeKey.
+Stripe fraud prevention also includes a 3-dimensional secure known by different brand names, such as MasterCard Identity Check, Visa Secure, and American Express SafeKey.

-Moreover, Stripe is supporting 3D Secure 2.0, which brings into existence the “frictionless authentication”.
-It also provides a safe and secure purchasing experience than 3D Secure 1.0.
+Moreover, Stripe supports 3D Secure 2.0, which introduces “frictionless authentication” and provides a safer and more secure purchasing experience than 3D Secure 1.0.

-The main card authentication used to meet the upcoming SCA (Strong Customer Authentication) requirements for PSD2, in the EU is the 3D secure 2.0.
+3D Secure 2.0 is the main card authentication method used in the EU to meet the upcoming SCA (Strong Customer Authentication) requirements for PSD2.

 Stripe PCI compliance

 PCI is a complex and challenging standard.
-This is to say that if you are handling any kind of credit card data, you should be able to prove that you comply with the PCI DSS (Data Security Standard).
+If you handle credit card data, you should be able to prove that you comply with the PCI DSS (Data Security Standard).

-PCI DSS helps in protecting by setting a baseline of protection for consumers, and to also help in reducing fraudulent activities and breach of data across the entire payment system.
+PCI DSS helps protect consumers by setting a baseline of protection and also helps reduce fraudulent activities and data breaches across the entire payment system.
 This rule applies to any organization that accepts or processes payment cards.

 Three main things are involved in PCI DSS compliance;